Marcos-cat/makros.ua/README.md

 - Field accessors for each field
 - `New` function which pops all fields off the stack and into an array
-- `AsMap` function which converts an instance into a string-accessed `map`
+- `Map` function which converts an instance into a string-accessed `map`
 - `Fields` array which is the name of each field as a string
 - Structs defined with `[]` will not be boxed, and ones defined with `{}` will